govguide/optimism-resource-center/Token House Governance/Anticapture Commission/Anticapture Commission.md

 - Council Leads from each existing Council will also be considered Members, even if they do not meet the below criteria, as their role as Lead may prevent them from meeting this criteria but they are some of the highest context delegates.
 If a Council Lead does not wish to be a member of the Anticapture Commission, they may select a replacement from the Council they lead
 - All other members of Councils are eligible to be members of the Anticapture Commission, so long as they meet the below criteria
 - Members, as described above, must be in the top 100 delegates **AND**
     - Maintain = > 70% voting participation from time of first vote cast, provided > 3 votes cast.
-Delegates that cast their first vote in 2022 will be eligible with = > 65% voting participation
+Delegates that cast their first vote in 2022 will be eligible with = > 65% voting participation.
+This parameter may be updated in Season 6, if the program is continued, if it is found to be overly restrictive.
     - Have received retro rewards for governance contributions, whether as delegates in any of S1-S4
+- All qualifying members must opt-in to be part of the Commission.
+Any qualifying member may choose not to opt-in for any reason.
+If less than 50% of qualifying members choose not to opt-in before the start of Season 5, the Commission may be reconsidered.

 **Please note: All members will need to KYC to vote as a member of the Anticapture Commission**